Travel Policies and Liability

 An employee's personal injury during travel may be covered by workers' compensation depending on the circumstances.
 Employees should be aware that the State’s insurance policy does not have UNINSURED or UNDERINSURED (“UM”) insurance coverage.
 UM insurance is designed to compensate the injured party in an amount equal to what he/she might have recovered in tort damages in those circumstances where the driver who is at fault has no liability insurance or insufficient liability insurance limits.
 Employees who desire UM coverage when driving vehicles (both State-owned and employee-owned) should CHECK WITH THEIR INSURANCE AGENTS AND CHECK THE TERMS OF THEIR PERSONAL AUTO LIABILITY POLICIES.

-All non-employee injury claims should be reported to the Office of University Counsel as potential tort claims.
+All non-employee injury claims should be reported to the Office of the General Counsel as potential tort claims.

 What is an employee's personal liability?